RIOTSAKURA/DWT/README.md

 # DWT
-Use try to use DWT SDK for development testing.
+Try to use DWT SDK for development testing.